How to Fix a Leaking Radiator

 But how do you fix a leaking radiator valve?
 To repair the radiator leak by yourself, just follow these simple instructions.
 If you’re not so handy with a toolbox, it shouldn’t be expensive to call out a plumber to help you with this straight-forward problem.

-- Use buckets and towels to catch the water that escapes from the valve
+- Catch the water that escapes

 Leaking from the Radiator Spindle